domi385/bioinformatics/README.md

 # inside data directory we have 3 directories
 # 'BGrahamii - real'  'CJejuni - real'  'EColi - synthetic'
 # which contain initial data
-# return to initial directory
+# return to the initial directory
 cd ..
 ```

 #### Calculate overlaps
-Overlaps between reads and contigs or reads and reads are calculated using minimap2 and result is writen in [PAF format][paf].
+Overlaps between reads and contigs or reads and reads are calculated using minimap2 and result is written in [PAF format][paf].
 BGrahamii - real
 ```
 # read read overlaps